NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • If there's not enough space left on the drive, a warning message will appear on the editor window.
 • You can now also control the zoom of the image by using a small up/down field at the bottom of the window.
 • It's now possible to set the maximum age that a project can reach before being deleted automatically.
 It defaults to 5 days old.
-• Updated Simplified Chinese and Danish translations.
+• Updated Simplified Chinese, Portuguese, German, Italian, Polish and Danish translations.
 • Upload of files via Yandex is now supported.

 ### Fixed: